 Connecting with Others:

 - Collaborate with the school counselor to develop a support plan for grieving students.
+Educators can also contact school counselors, social workers, or local organizations for additional support and guidance.

 Minnesota-Specific Grief Resources for Students